Gold, Guns and God, Vol. 8: The City of God

 Cantors Adi Purusha Swami and Chaitanya devi dasi lead the singing, accompanied by the City of God Temple Orchestra (c.
 1990).

-The brass section of the City of God Temple Orchestra: Gaura Shakti plays baritone horn, and Vishvatamukha and Sudhana play trumpets.
+The brass section of the City of God Temple Orchestra: Gaura Shakti plays baritone horn, and Visvatomukha and Sudhana play trumpets.
 Also: Santa Kumar and Bhavisya play accordions, Hari Kirtan plays orchestra bells (c.
 1990).

 Bhavisya devi dasi plays harp and Dhirodatta plays double bass (c.
 1990).